This Apache Hadoop Tutorial For Beginners Explains all about Big Data Hadoop, its Features, Framework, and Architecture in Detail:

-Al this information or snapshots will be stored in FsImage and if any transaction is done then edit log merge the new information and always keeps a fresh copy of logs.
+Al this information or snapshots will be stored in FsImage and if any transaction is done then the edit log merges the new information and always keeps a fresh copy of the logs.

 In this whole process, YARN will support and provide required resources to the system, so that it won’t affect data processing and the speed.
 After processing the data the results will be saved in HDFS for further analysis.

-In this tutorial, we learned what is Hadoop, differences between RDBMS vs Hadoop, Advantages, Components, and Architecture of Hadoop.
+In this tutorial, we learned what is Hadoop, the differences between RDBMS and Hadoop, Advantages, Components, and Architecture of Hadoop.

 Note: The following are the Configuration details of Name Node and Data Node.
-Secondary Name Node will have the same configuration as the Name Node.
+The secondary Name Node will have the same configuration as the Name Node.